 In this regard, scoliosis acts just as any other structural scapegoat, such as degenerated discs, herniated discs, arthritis, listhesis, lordotic and kyphotic abnormalities and others.
 These conditions are easy to visually image, so there is always “proof” that some “problem” exists, even though most of these issues are about as harmful as gray hair or wrinkles in the skin.
 To put it simply, most are innocent and asymptomatic.
 However, assigning blame to them, empowers the mind to grow the extent of the pain syndromes exponentially, since now the consciousness is convinced that there is a real reason for the pain to exist and therefore symptoms often escalate.
 Meanwhile, the entire time, the symptoms are a creation of the mindbody interactions.
 They are not imaginary in any way.
 They truly exist in the body, but are caused by the mind, to serve as a defense mechanism, usually through a process known as ischemia.

-Tension Myositis Syndrome Scoliosis Causation
+TMS Scoliosis Causation

 TMS is a mindbody disorder according to Dr Sarno, but in reality, it is more a normal state for humans.
 Implying it is a disorder is a mistake, since mindbody symptoms are universally seen in human and account for the vast majority of “stress-related” headaches, gastrointestinal discomfort, skin problems and chronic pain issues.